emilkaram/SDC-ND-Path-Planning-Project-Highway-Driving-_Term3-Proj1/README.md

 ![](https://github.com/emilkaram/SDC-ND-Path-Planning-Project-Highway-Driving-_Term3-Proj1/blob/master/images/image3.png)

 ## Prediction:
+Prediction about what static and dynamic obstacles are likely to do.

 The car transmits its location, along with its sensor fusion data, which estimates the location of all the vehicles on the same side of the road.

-## Behavior planner takes input :
+## Behavior planner:
+Inputs :
 •	map of the world,
 •	route to the destination
-•	prediction about what static and dynamic obstacles are likely to do
+•	prediction about what static and dynamic obstacles are likely to do.

+Output:
-Output: Suggested maneuver for the vehicle which the trajectory planner is responsible for reaching collision-free, smooth and safe behavior.
+Suggested maneuver for the vehicle which the trajectory planner is responsible for reaching collision-free, smooth and safe behavior.

 ![](https://github.com/emilkaram/SDC-ND-Path-Planning-Project-Highway-Driving-_Term3-Proj1/blob/master/images/image5.png)

 ## Trajectory generation :
+Trajectory planner is responsible for reaching collision-free, smooth and safe behavior.
 ![](https://github.com/emilkaram/SDC-ND-Path-Planning-Project-Highway-Driving-_Term3-Proj1/blob/master/images/car1.png)

 # The Goal of this Project